What is unfair dismissal?

 - your employer does not have a fair reason for dismissing you (for example, if there was nothing wrong with your job performance)

-- your employer did not follow the correct process when dismissing you (for example, if they have not followed their company dismissal processes or the statutory minimum dismissal procedure (if it applies)
+- your employer did not follow the correct process when dismissing you (for example, if they have not followed their company dismissal processes or the statutory minimum dismissal procedure)

 - you were dismissed for an automatically unfair reason (for example, because you wanted to take maternity leave)